solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 }).sendAndConfirm(umi, { send: { commitment: "finalized" } });
 ```

-**Note**: once you add an Asset to a Collection, you'll need to pass it in every instruction
+**Note**: once you add an Asset to a Collection you'll need to pass in a `CollectionV1` object in
-as `CollectionV1`, you will not be able to leave the `collection` field empty
+the collection field (can be obtained by using the `fetchCollection()` function) of subsequent instructions.
+Leaving the collection field empty will cause invalidations during transactions causing them to fail.

 #### Updating the Asset & Collection